 What Happens to Life Insurance When You Leave a Job?

-Employer-provided life insurance usually ends when you leave your job.
-You can port or convert coverage, but buying a private policy often costs less.
+Employer-provided life insurance usually ends when you change or leave a job.
+You can port or convert, but buying a private policy often costs less.

 Select age group